roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  I hear my wife call from upstairs "Daddy may we get up from our nap."

  "I will be right up Little One."
-Report_Story #1